plepe/overpass-layer/README.md

 ## method setFilter(filter)
 Set an additional filter.
 Will intiate a check_update_map().
 See OverpassFrontend.Filter for details.

+## method setLayout(id, layout)
+You can define several layouts, which will be rendered for each object.
+The rendered objects can be accessed from the `layouts` attribute of the `data` parameter of the events (e.g. add, update, ...).

+The layout parameter is a string in TwigJS template language.
+In contrast to the feature-templates, the result of the feature evaluation is available with the 'object' prefix.
+Also, autoescapeing is disabled (because feature templates render to HTML).

+Example: `{{ object.title }}`.

 ## method getShiftWorld()
 get the degrees by which the world should be shifted, to show map features at the current view port (e.g. when you wrap over -180 or 180 longitude).
 E.g. near lon 180, the Eastern hemisphere (lon 0 ..
 180) does not have to be shifted, the Western hemisphere (lon -180 ..
 0) has to be shifted by 360 degrees.